 FPS gaming experience, as the keen gamers would attest to, requires two senses in the human body to be truly exceptional: sight and hearing.
 A power gaming pc and Monitor setup would afford you solid visuals, but to get a complete competitive advantage, you would have to get your hands on an equally powerful gaming headset.

 To cut through all the fluff, an immersive gaming experience is an absolute necessity for FPS shooters.
 And it is not possible without a decent pair of headsets.
 As there are a myriad of choices, hundreds if not thousands of solid gaming headphones available on the market, it gets really hard to separate the wheat from the chaff.

 That is where we come in.
-Here we have added a detailed buying guide: a set of features you must look for in an fps gaming headsets.
-The FAQS at the end of this article will surely add a great value in your life( Do give it a read).
+Here we have added a detailed buying guide: a set of features you must look for in an fps gaming headset.
+The FAQS at the end of this article will surely add great value to your life( Do give it a read).
 And lastly, we have critically and thoroughly reviewed each fps headset.

 What To Look For In The Best Gaming Headsets For Fps Shooters?

 A good fps headphone doesn’t necessarily have to be expensive.
 But, that doesn’t mean that you prioritize the tempting cheap price of the headphones over the must-have features like comfortability and sound quality.

 A good pair will cost you between $50-150 depending upon the compromises you are willing to make in accordance with the budget range.
 The best gaming headset for fps shooters should be the mean between two extremes: the price on the one end and high-end features on the other.

 A gaming headset should be comfortable above all else, and the fps headphones are no different.
 Make sure that it has an over-ear design and soft padding for added comfortability for the head and the ears.
 The headband should be adjustable so that it snuggly fit on the head.